jetsonhacks/logitech-f710-module/README.md

 # logitech-f710-module
 Support for Logitech F710 game controller on NVIDIA Jetson Developer Kits.

 Installs hid-logitech module with F710 game controller enabled.
-The module uses the local name 4.9.253-tegra which is the default image local name.
+The module uses the local name (e.g. 4.9.253-tegra) which is the default image local name.

 The repository also provides an outline script to generate the module from the kernel sources.